 That being said, you can certainly apply for an SSN if you wish.
-If you do want to apply for one, this site gives good information and a good overview of the process for applying for your SSN including a link to the application form: ssa.gov/pubs/10096.html#3.
+If you do want to apply for one, this site gives good information and a good overview of the process for applying for your SSN including a link to get the application started online: ssa.gov/number-card/request-number-first-time.

 Your J-1 Exchange Visitor status allows you to be employed by ASU without applying to USCIS for employment authorization.
-Go online, print the application form and fill in the application form before you go to the Social Security: officessa.gov/ssnumber.
+Submit the application online, then go to a local Social Secuity office to provide your documentation: secure. ssa.gov/ossnap/public/landingOSsnap.